PurdueDualityLab/purdue-tenure-packet-generator/README.md

 ## Why use this

+Prepping your source materials (CV, awards list, grant records, student roster, service log, etc.) to follow Davis's templates takes **~3 hours with AI support**, and the result will make them better for the rest of your scholarly career — you'll have one canonical structured copy of every fact you'd ever cite about yourself.

+Once your materials are in the expected style, AI can help you populate the **database** in **another ~2 hours**: feed each section of your CV to a chat-based assistant pointed at this repo (it sees the schemas) and let it write the YAML entries directly into the data files for you, then re-run the build.
+You're not editing YAML by hand or pasting it around — the assistant does that.
+Your job is the human-judgment prose (B.1–B.5 self-evaluation) and the final copy-paste of the rendered RTF into Purdue's official Word template.

+The alternative is **40–80 hours of soul-crushing work in Word**, hand-formatting every citation and table, re-numbering cross-refs by hand every time you add an entry — and you'll have to redo most of it the next time Purdue updates the packet format (which they do).

-A tenure packet pulls from many sources (bibliographies, grant systems, student records, course evaluations, service rosters).
-Doing it once in Word is painful; doing it again next year is much worse.
-This tool keeps the data in editable text/YAML/CSV substrates, and the renderer re-emits the entire packet on every change in ~3 seconds.
+This tool keeps the data in editable text / YAML / CSV substrates, and the renderer re-emits the entire packet on every change in ~3 seconds.
 Numbers stay consistent across cross-refs; tier markers + author markers + section codes are computed; you focus on writing prose, not formatting.

-Pre-revenue: ship without naming any specific commercial vendor.
-The output looks at home in Purdue's official Word template.

 ---